How do I file a Title VI complaint?

 The investigation will be conducted and completed within 60 days of the receipt of the formal complaint.

-Based upon all the information received, an investigation report will be written by the Title VI Coordinator for submittal to the Chief Administrative Officer.
+Based upon all the information received, an investigation report will be written by the Title VI Coordinator, or their designee.

-The complainant will receive a letter stating that final decision by the end of the 60 day time limit.
+The complainant will receive a letter stating the final decision by the end of the 60-day time limit.
 Most investigations are completed within 30 days.

-The complainant shall be notified of his/her right to appeal the decision.
-Appeals may be made to the Federal Transit Administration, the Equal Employment Opportunity Commission, or the Department of Fair Employment and Housing.
+The complainant shall be notified of his/her right to appeal the decision and will have five (5) business days from receipt of the letter to appeal to VTA.
+Appeals may also be made to the Federal Transit Administration, the Equal Employment Opportunity Commission, or the California Civil Rights Department.